-- Operating business performance; - Changes in control and control agreements; - Changes in management and supervisory boards; - Changes in auditors or any other information related to the auditors' activity; - Operations involving the capital or the issue of debt securities or warrants to buy or subscribe securities; - Decisions to increase or decrease the share capital; - Mergers, splits and spin-offs; - Purchase or disposal of equity interests or other major assets or branches of corporate activity; - Restructurings or reorganizations that have an effect on the issuer's assets and liabilities, financial position or profits and losses; - Decisions concerning buy-back programmes or transactions in other listed financial instruments; - Changes in the class rights of the issuer's own listed shares; - Filing of petitions in bankruptcy or the issuing of orders for bankruptcy proceedings; - Significant legal disputes; - Revocation or cancellation of credit lines by one or more banks; - Dissolution or verification of a cause of dissolution; - Relevant changes in the assets' value; - Insolvency of relevant debtors;
+- Operating business performance; - Changes in control and control agreements; - Changes in management and supervisory boards; - Changes in auditors or any other information related to the auditors' activity; - Operations involving the capital or the issue of debt securities or warrants to buy or subscribe securities; - Decisions to increase or decrease the share capital; - Mergers, splits and spin-offs; - Purchase or disposal of equity interests or other major assets or branches of corporate activity; - Restructurings or reorganizations that have an effect on the issuer's assets and liabilities, financial position or profits and losses; - Decisions concerning buy-back programmes or transactions in other listed financial instruments; - Changes in the class rights of the issuer's own listed shares; - Filing of petitions in bankruptcy or the issuing of orders for bankruptcy proceedings; - Legal disputes; - Revocation or cancellation of credit lines by one or more banks; - Dissolution or verification of a cause of dissolution; - Changes in the assets' value; - Insolvency of relevant debtors; - Reduction of real properties' values; - Physical destruction of uninsured goods; - New licences, patents, registered trade marks; - Decrease or increase in value of financial instruments in portfolio;

-- Reduction of real properties' values; - Physical destruction of uninsured goods; - New licences, patents, registered trade marks; - Decrease or increase in value of financial instruments in portfolio; - Decrease in value of patents or rights or intangible assets due to market innovation; - Receiving acquisition bids for relevant assets; - Innovative products or processes; - Serious product liability or environmental damages cases; - Changes in expected earnings or losses; - Relevant orders received from customers, their cancellation or important changes; - Withdrawal from or entering into new core business areas; - Relevant changes in the investment policy of the issuer; - Ex-dividend date, dividend payment date and amount of the dividend; changes in dividend policy payment. - 1.16 The Directive definition of inside information also encompasses information which relates indirectly to issuers or financial instruments.
+- Decrease in value of patents or rights or intangible assets due to market innovation; - Receiving acquisition bids for relevant assets; - Innovative products or processes; - Product liability or environmental damages cases; - Changes in expected earnings or losses; - Orders received from customers, their cancellation or important changes; - Withdrawal from or entry into new core business areas; - Changes in the investment policy of the issuer; - Ex-dividend date, changes in dividend payment date and amount of the dividend; changes in dividend policy.. - The Directive definition of inside information also encompasses information which relates 1.16 indirectly to issuers or financial instruments.
 The following is a list of examples of such information.
-These examples are again indicative and non-exhaustive with the same caveats as set out in paragraph 13 above.
-It should be noted that, in the case of these examples being inside information, the confidentiality duty and the prohibition to enter into transactions stated in Articles 2 and 3 of MAD apply.
+Again, these examples are indicative and non-exhaustive and are subject to the same conditions and caveats set out in paragraph 1.15 above.
+It should be noted that, where the information meets the tests for being inside information, the confidentiality duty and the prohibition to enter into transactions stated in Articles 2 and 3 of MAD apply.
 There is, however, no legal basis to require prompt disclosure under Article 6.1 of MAD, because this article only applies to issuers and to information that directly concerns them.
-Nevertheless, the disclosure requirement in Article 6 applies to the disclosure of the consequences, which directly concern the issuer, resulting from the examples like the ones listed below, provided these consequences constitute inside information. - Data and statistics published by public institutions disseminating statistics; - The coming publication of rating agencies' reports, research, recommendations or suggestions concerning the value of listed financial instruments; - Central bank decisions concerning interest rate; - Government's decisions concerning taxation, industry regulation, debt management, etc.;
+(Indeed, it is recognised that in the examples listed below, the issuer would usually either not be aware of the information before it was publicly announced, or, if they were aware, would be precluded from making any disclosure themselves until the other agency had made its announcement.)
+Nevertheless, if such events when they become public knowledge would have consequences directly affecting the issuer which would meet the tests for inside information, the disclosure requirement in Article 6 of MAD would apply at the relevant point..